Updated: Nov 9, 2022

 So rather than change it I'll just embrace it but I still sit with the question of it being seen in such a negative light.
 To be honest I don't feel like I'm just irritably loud at all but I could be bias (shoulder shrug).
 Although, I've never heard anyone associate my being loud to my volume and pitch but more so to my outspoken nature and to bring it on home, I've mostly heard it from men.
 I remember a time when I was in college I even had a guy to tell me that I'd probably never get married because of my mouth and if I did he'd probably beat me.
 Yep, I guess I was supposed to get that good ol' "You told Harpo to me beat me" lashing for having a mouth and using it.

-Listen, I make no subtlety about saying what's on my mind but it doesn't take away from my femininity.
-I still display a intimacy with my partner in a way that shows my vulnerability but I don't have to display that for every man in the streets.
+Listen, I'm nothing less but subtle about saying what's on my mind but it doesn't take away from my femininity.
+I still display an intimacy with my partner in a way that shows my vulnerability but I don't have to display that for every man in the streets.
 That's a privilege, that's a specialty that I feel like every man doesn't sit in the honor of witnessing, but for some reason a lot of men feel like they do.
-Men want to see every woman in the light of being soft, delicate and fragile even though they don't have the right.
+Men want to see every woman in the light of being soft, delicate and fragile even though they don't have the right; or earned it.